 As one of Moda Operandi's best-selling emerging designers, there's no doubt that Marina Moscone has solidified itself as one to watch.
 Specialising in impeccably tailored classics and subtly feminine pieces, this designer should definitely be on your radar for 2020.

 Since winning the 2017 LVMH Prize for Young Fashion Designers, Marine Serre has certainly made her mark on the fashion industry.
 Lyst predicts her brand's popularity will increase even further in 2020, as its search has grown by 32% in the last six months.

-A lesson in minimalism, Bevza has been the designer on everyone's lips coming out of this week's New York shows.
+A lesson in minimalism, Bevza was the designer on everyone's lips after this year's New York Fashion Week shows.
 The shoes are already selling out on Net-a-Porter and the clothing collection full of slinky "stick of butter" dresses and elegant tailoring is set to be at the top of the fashion crowd's wish list for 2020.

 Christopher John Rogers